jonascarpay/declarative-cachix/README.md

 #### Warning
 Home-manager does not contain a mechanism for declaratively adding caches like the system config does.
-This module adds that by generating a `.config/nix/nix.conf` file declaratively.
+This module implements that mechanism itself by generating a `.config/nix/nix.conf` file declaratively.

 This has two important implications:
   1. If you already have entries in that file aside from the default nix cache, you need to move those to `home.file.nixConf.text` so they get included in the generated file.